DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/use-report-parameters/date-range-parameters.md

     ![](../../../../../images/eurd-win-use-date-ranges-design-configure-subparam.png)

-    The **Value** property allows you to specify a static default value.
-Provide an expression for the **Value** property to specify a dynamic default value.
-Click the **Value** property's marker, select **Value Expression** and specify an expression in the invoked editor.
+    The **Value** property allows you to specify a static value.
+To do this. provide an expression for the **Value** property which specifies a dynamic value.
+Click the **Value** property's marker, select **Value Expression**, and specify an expression in the invoked editor.

     ![](../../../../../images/eurd-win-use-date-ranges-design-value-expression.png)